Jennifer Lopez Shows Off Assets In Sexy Bodysuit As Hook Up Rumors With Marc Anthony Swirl

 Also, it looks like Jennifer Lopez has finally found her love in Alex Rodriguez.

-Jennifer’s family thinks she’s finally “scored”.
+Jennifer’s family thinks she’s finally “scored.”
 “Jennifer’s family is excited about her dating him.
 They think she finally scored,” a source told People magazine.

 The sources say that this is obviously a huge decision for the both of them and a natural step.
 Both have spent time with each other’s families and looks like they like each other very much.
 This “is of course a big deal but a natural step … She is spending time with his family, too.”